SasanLabs/VulnerableApp/README.md

 There are multiple ways in which you can contribute to the project:
 1. If you are a developer and trying to start on to the project, then the suggestion is to go through the list of [issues](https://github.com/SasanLabs/VulnerableApp/issues) which contains `good first issue` which can be a good starter.
 2. If you are a developer or a security professional looking to add new Vulnerability type then you can Generate the Sample Vulnerability by running `./gradlew GenerateSampleVulnerability`.
 It will generate the Sample Vulnerability template which has placeholders and comments which will help in adding new Vulnerability.
-3. In case you are looking to contribute the project by publicising it or working on the growth of the project, please feel free to add your thoughts to discussions section or issuer and we can discuss over them.
+3. In case you are looking to contribute to the project by publicising it or working on the growth of the project, please feel free to add your thoughts to discussions section or issues and we can discuss over them.

 ## Building the project
 There are 2 ways in which this project can be built and used: